CUI Overview and History

 - Limited Dissemination Control Markings

-The main takeaway: Organizations must do their research to determine what markings apply to their contract.
-If controlled unclassified information is improperly marked or not marked at all, the policies and regulations still apply, and the contractor may be subject to penalties or sanctions as outlined in the contract.
+The main takeaway: Organizations must do their research to determine what types of CUI apply to their contract.
+If controlled unclassified information is improperly marked or not marked at all, protection policies and regulations still apply, and the contractor may be subject to penalties or sanctions as outlined in the contract.

 Minimum Security Requirements

 The CMMC consists of three levels of certification.
-The contracts an organization holds with the government determine the level of certification it must attain.
-If an organization has a mature cybersecurity program, it is likely many of the controls required for CMMC (and thus, CUI) are already in place.
+The contracts an organization holds with the government determine the level of certification required.
+Contracts that reference DFARS 252.204-7012“>252.204-7012“>252.204-7012“>252.204-7012 will likely require CMMC Level 2 certification upon renewal.
+If an organization has a mature cybersecurity program, it is likely many of the controls required for CMMC (and thus, CUI protection) are already in place.

-CMMC certifications are good for three years.
-If an organization wants to pursue a contract that requires a higher level than it currently holds, it must obtain a new certification at that time.
+CMMC certifications are good for three years with annual attestations of continued compliance by an executive.
+If an organization wants to pursue a contract that requires a higher-level certification than it currently holds, it can obtain a new certification at that time.

-Should there be an incident, such as improper information disclosure, it must be reported within 72 hours.
-Decertification due to an incident is not automatic but rather handled on a case by case basis.
-However, depending on the severity of the incident, a new audit may be required at the discretion of the agency.
+Should there be an incident, such as improper information disclosure, it must be reported within 72 hours to the Department of Defense Office of the CIO.
+Decertification due to an incident is not automatic but rather handled on a case-by-case basis.
+However, depending on the severity of the incident, a new assessment may be required at the discretion of the agency.

-The main takeaway: If a contractor is in the service of the federal government, in particular the Department of Defense, certification in the appropriate CMMC level is now required.
-Without certification, contracting officers will exclude the contractor from future contracts.
-DoD expects the full rollout will take until 2025, but requires new contracts to work towards compliance now.
+The main takeaway: If a contractor is in the service of the federal government, in particular the Department of Defense, certification at the appropriate CMMC level is now required.
+Without certification, contracting officers will be forced to exclude the contractor from future contracts.
+DoD expects full CMMC rollout will be completed in 2025 but requires new contracts to work towards compliance now.

 The CUI classification is far more streamlined than previous classifications and covers all departments within the federal government.
-By obtaining the appropriate CMMC certification level, contractors will enjoy the benefits of doing business with the government.
-A CMMC certification may also provide a competitive advantage for some contractors.
+By obtaining the appropriate CMMC certification level, contractors will continue to enjoy the benefits of doing business with the government.
+A CMMC certification may also provide a competitive advantage for some contractors, especially early adopters.
+Though CMMC implementation can be costly and time consuming, it will improve overall cybersecurity for the organizations that embrace it.

 If your organization is new to federal contracts, is unsure what controlled unclassified information it possesses, or what level of certification it is subject to, InfoDefense is here to help.

-Request our free self-assessment tool to start the steps to compliance.
+Request our free self-assessment tool to start your journey to compliance.
 In addition, InfoDefense’s CyberSecure 360 services are designed to help contractors meet all of the requirements for CMMC certification at an affordable cost.
 Our flexible services can scale as needed, from assessing your current certification gaps to serving as your entire security program.

 - National Archives CUI History